-Three payment options are available for the Master and Advanced Diploma courses;
+There are three payment options available for EIT's Advanced Diploma courses:

-Pay in even monthly instalments.
-First payment at least four weeks before the course starts, then one on the same date every month for the remaining period.
+This option allows for even monthly payments.
+The first payment is required at least four weeks before the course starts, then one on the same date every month for the remaining period.
 This option incurs a 2% administration fee.
-You would receive the 30 technical reference eBooks in batches over the duration of the course.
+You receive the complimentary thirty (30) technical reference eBooks in batches over the duration of the course.